 Chew Magna

-Gather around the fire and learn traditional Wassail songs with folk singer-songwriter Susanna Waters (no talent or experience necessary, just enthusiasm!).
+Gather around the fire and learn traditional Wassail songs with folk singer-songwriter Susanna Waters (no talent or experience necessary, just enthusiasm!) and the local folk band from Three Hares Farm.
 There’ll be craft opportunities and a bar selling local ciders, organic apple juice, hot drinks and seasonal sustenance designed by local food wizards Wild Thyme Kitchen, so make sure arrive peckish!
 Click here for more information.

 Suffolk